xtuml/bridgepoint/doc-bridgepoint/notes/8321_Model_Element_Move/8321_Model_Element_Move.dnt.md

 6.6.1.1 The dialog shall allow the user to cancel

-When cancel is selected no action is performed on the underlaying model.
+When cancel is selected no action is performed on the underlying model.

 6.6.1.2 Text shall be added to tell the user to enabled IPRs and check visibility.